Skip to main content

 Describe it in your own words

-Type what the workflow should do — what kind of ticket it’s for, and what the agent should do about it — then click Generate.
-A draft is written for you, using only the integrations you’ve connected.
-Review it, fill in any blanks (a specific group name, an SLA, a license — whatever the description left unclear), and click Accept to save.
+Type what the workflow should do (what kind of ticket it’s for, and what the agent should do about it), then click Generate.
+A draft is written for you, using only the integrations you’ve connected, with a suggested title you can edit before accepting.
+Review it, fill in any blanks (a specific group name, an SLA, a license, whatever the description left unclear), and click Accept to save.
 Examples that work well:

 • “When a new hire starts, create their Microsoft 365 account, assign their license, and add them to the engineering distribution list.”